ADnothing/ADnothing/README.md

 # Adrien Anthore, Study Engineer – ObAS

-Welcome to my GitHub!
+Welcome to my GitHub profile!
 I am a Study Engineer at the Strasbourg Observatory (ObAS), specializing in Radioastronomy, Machine Learning (ML) and Big Data.

 ---